erikolofsson/Xcode-4-Fixins/README.md

 To install the fixins:

 1. Open the XCFixins workspace
-2. Change the scheme to Build All Fixins
+2. Change the scheme to "Release All maintained"
 3. Build the fixins

 The fixins will automatically be installed as a part of the build